dewhallez/Creative_Agency/README.md

-A simple agency website with just html, css and javascript
+A simple website with just html, css and javascript